Thanksgiving is the peak day for home cooking fires in the U.S.

-In 2019, fire departments across the U.S. responded to over 1,400 cooking fires alone on Thanksgiving, according to the National Fire Protection Association (NFPA).
-That is 288% of the number of cooking fires reported over the daily average.
+In 2021, fire departments across the U.S. responded to over 1,160 cooking fires alone on Thanksgiving, according to the National Fire Protection Association (NFPA).
+That is 297% increase in the number of cooking fires reported over the daily average.

-"It sounds so simple, but it's so hard to do, you've really got to keep a close eye on what you're cooking, not leave the kitchen, particularly for things that are flying on the stove top or simmering, boiling," she continued.
+"It sounds so simple, but it's so hard to do.
+You've really got to keep a close eye on what you're cooking, not leave the kitchen, particularly for things that are frying on the stove top or simmering, boiling," she continued.

 Property loss from the 187,500 cooking fires in the report tallied up to $444 million.